Electricity in the county before ESB

 The Shannon Scheme first began to generate electricity for the national grid in October 1929, and began to supply the larger cities, towns and villages of Ireland.
 From 1929, 7 towns and villages across Carlow were directly supplied by the Shannon Scheme:

 - Tinnahinch, 1937—1938

 For more information on the connection of these towns, for instance relating to the number of homes and businesses connected, see our connections map here.

 Rural Electrification Scheme: connecting rural townlands and villages to the national grid

 The Rural Electrification Scheme began in 1946, to bring electricity to Ireland’s rural areas, including smaller villages.
 During the roll-out of the scheme, Carlow was divided into 17 rural areas.
-More details on each of these areas is available here.
+For more information on the Rural Electrification Scheme, click here.